-12.3 Soft Oscilloscope
+16.5 Soft Oscilloscope

-The soft oscilloscope (commonly known as "softscope" or "scope") is a tool which allows you to view, in a two-dimensional graph, one or more variables' evolution (vertical axis) across the time (horizontal axis).
+The soft oscilloscope (commonly known as softscope or scope) is a tool used to view, in a two-dimensional graph, one or more variable's evolution (vertical axis) across the time (horizontal axis).

-The scope (as seen in Figure 6-31: Example of using the Oscilloscope) has a set of channels where each can acquire the evolution of a value.
-A value may be the feedback position of an axis, the speed of a machine, or anything else that can be measured with the oscilloscope probes.
-For details on how to assign a variable to a channel, see "Plugging Probes, Mapping Variables" on page 606.
+- The scope (e.g., Figure 5-42: Example of using the Oscilloscope) has a set of channels where each can acquire the evolution of a value. - A value may be the feedback position of an axis, the speed of a machine, or anything else that can be measured with the oscilloscope probes. - See "Plugging Probes, Mapping Variables" (→ p.
+535) for more information about how to assign a variable to a channel.

-Figure 6-31: Example of using the Oscilloscope
+Figure 5-42: Example of using the Oscilloscope

-The soft oscilloscope is a child window in the workspace which has two visually distinct parts:
+The soft oscilloscope is a child window in the workspace.